 Stephen Bailey

-Carol Boyer Knight is retired from Allstate Insurance Company.
-She has been a member of Clay Electric for more than 30 years.
+Bobbie Gaston is retired from the banking industry.
+She has been a member of Clay Electric for more than 10 years.

 District 9-Dennis Chesser, Salt Springs